Football: Barcelona grind out victory in Eibar before Chelsea trip

 Goals from Wissam Ben Yedder and Pablo Sarabia had Sevilla in control in Gran Canaria, before Jonathan Calleri pulled one back for Las Palmas with a penalty.

-Having experienced some indifferent form following the appointment of Italian Vincenzo Montella as coach in December, Sevilla have now claimed back-to-back league victories since progressing to the Copa del Rey final.
+Having experienced some indifferent form following the appointment of Italian Vincenzo Montella as coach in December, Sevilla have now claimed back-to-back league victories since progressing to the Copa del Rey final, and are fifth.

-They are provisionally fifth in the table, three points behind Real Madrid in fourth but having played two games more.
-Zinedine Zidane's side are at Betis on Sunday.

-Villarreal can climb back above Sevilla with a win at Espanyol on Sunday.

 "When you win games you rest and recover better.
 Now the only thing on our minds is Manchester," said Montella.